-Behavior Definitions First Offense Second Offense Third Offense

-1-A Inappropriate or Inappropriate comments, name Apology Loss of Privilege Lunch Detention (K-4)

-disrespectful language calling written or Detention Slip (5)

-verbal Loss of Dojo point Office Referral

-Friday School

-Time out Think Sheet Face to Face Parent Mtg

-Parent contact

-1-B Physical Contact Slapping, pushing, horseplay, poking/pinching (not causing harm to another student, but Apology written or verbal Time out Loss of dojo point Think Sheet Lunch Detention (K-4) Detention Slip (5) Office Referral inappropriate for school) Time out Parent contact Friday School Face to Face Parent Mtg 1-C Disruptive Behavior Talking out, gum chewing, throwing objects, excessive talking, horseplay Apology written or verbal Time out Time out Loss of dojo point Think Sheet Parent contact Lunch Detention (K-4) Detention Slip (5) Office Referral Friday School Face to Face Parent Mtg 1-D Unacceptable Behavior Conduct and/or behavior which is disruptive to the orderly educational process of the school may include, but is not limited to, food (including candy and gum) or drink in the halls/class, littering, throwing objects, horseplay, talking, unacceptable hallway behavior, cafeteria, classroom.
-Any combination of the above behavior or throwing food in the cafeteria will automatically move student to the 2nd offense.)
-Apology written or verbal Time out Loss of dojo Preferred Seating Loss of dojo point Think Sheet Loss of privilege Preferred Seating Parent contact Lunch Detention (K-4) Detention Slip (5) Office Referral Friday School Face to Face Parent Mtg 1-E Dress Code See handbook section on Dress Code The student will be sent to the Office.
-Student may be asked to change clothes.
-Parents may be contacted to bring clothing if none are available at school.
+Behavior Definitions First Offense Second Offense Third Offense 1-A Inappropriate or disrespectful language Inappropriate comments, name calling Apology written or verbal Time out Loss of Dojo point Loss of Privilege Loss of Dojo point Think Sheet Written & verbal apology Parent contact Lunch Detention Lunch Detentions (K-4) Detention Slip (5) Office Referral Face to Face Parent Mtg 1-B Physical Contact Slapping, pushing, horseplay, poking/pinching (not causing harm to another student, but inappropriate for school) Apology written orverbal Time out Loss of dojo point Loss of Privilege Loss of Dojo point Think Sheet Written & verbal apology Parent contact Lunch Detention Lunch Detentions (K-4) Detention Slip (5) Office Referral In school suspension Face to Face Parent Mtg 1-C Disruptive Behavior Talking out, gum chewing, throwing objects, excessive talking, horseplay, etc. Apology written or verbal Time out Loss of dojo point Preferred seating Loss of Privilege Loss of Dojo point Think Sheet Written & verbal apology Parent contact Lunch Detention Lunch Detentions (K-4) Detention Slip (5) Office Referral In school suspension Face to Face Parent Mtg 1-D Unacceptable Behavior Conduct and/or behavior which is disruptive to the orderly educational process of the school may include, but is not limited to, food (including candy and gum) or drink in the halls/class, littering, throwing objects, horseplay, talking, unacceptable hallway behavior, cafeteria, classroom.
+Any combination of the above behavior or throwing food in the cafeteria will automaticallymove student to the 2nd offense.
+Apology written or verbal Time out Loss of dojo point Preferred seating Loss of Privilege Loss of Dojo point Think Sheet Written & verbal apology Parent contact Lunch Detention Lunch Detentions (K-4) Detention Slip (5) Office Referral In school suspension Face to Face Parent Mtg 1-E Dress Code See handbook section on Dress Code The student will be sent tothe Office.
+Student maybe asked to change clothes.
+Parents maybe contactedto bring clothing if none are available at school.
 Inappropriate accessories may be confiscated.
 Same as 1 st offense.
-In addition, the student may be assigned to a lunch detention or after school detention.
-Same as 1 st and 2 nd offense.
 In addition, the parents will be asked to bring in clothing for the student prior to the student returning to class.
-1-F Failure to Serve Detention Failure to serve an assigned detention Detention is doubled Friday School Failure to attend Friday school will result in 1 day out of school suspension 1-G Dishonesty/Cheating/ Forgery Lying, giving false information, copying or turning in another's work, Loss of Credit Parent Contact Loss of Credit Parent Contact Lunch Detention Loss of Credit Office Referral Parent Contact Friday School
+Same as 1 st and 2 nd offense.In addition, the student may be assigned a lunch detention.
+1-F Failure to Serve Detention Failure to serve an assigned detention Detention is doubled Additional detentions added Additional detentions added Loss of privileges